msf-oca-his/dhis-ca-printable-forms/README.md

 # Tally Sheets

-Along with this repo, you will need to also clone the #custom_app_commons repository as a sibling to this project.
+Along with this repo, you will need to also clone the #dhis-ca-common repository as a sibling to this project.

 #Installing dependencies for local development:
 Dependencies - use `brew`, `apt-get` or any package manager to install the following dependencies: